AlticeLabsProjects/kyoto/README.md

 Installing
 ----------

-To build and install everything in one go, run:
+Download the [latest source release](https://github.com/sapo/kyoto/releases/latest) or clone the [repository](https://github.com/sapo/kyoto) from GitHub.
+Then, to build and install everything in one go, run:

     $ make PREFIX=/custom/install/root
     $ sudo make install